Bleona

-Bleona Nazmi Qereti (born May 14, 1979) is an Albanian-born American actress, singer-songwriter and producer.
+Bleona Qereti (born May 14, 1979) is an Albanian and American singer-songwriter, actress and model.

 Life

 Qereti is an American citizen, and, as of 2010, lives in California, where she has worked with producers such as Timbaland, Rodney Jerkins, and Grammy Award winner David Foster.
 She has released eight studio albums in Albanian, and has released several singles in English, such as "Show Off", "Famous", "Take You Over", "Without You" and "Pass Out," the latter co-produced by Timbaland.
 On September 10, 2013, she released the single "Take It Like a Man", which went to No. 7 in the UK charts.
 She was also a celebrity judge on the fourth season of the Albanian version of The X Factor and the breakout star of the 2014 Bravo reality series Euros of Hollywood.

 In February 2019, she landed her first number one single on Billboard's Dance Club Songs chart with "I Don't Need Your Love."